 All brownies are magical.
-Brownies can make anyone smile.
-Even your principal--and she never smiles.
-(Especially not when you stuff a small piece of paper into the water fountain spigot and a laser beam of water shoots out and hits people in the face when they bend down for a drink.
-Not that I would know anything about that--wink, wink.)
+Brownies can literally make anyone smile.
+Even your principal--and she never smiles (especially not when you stuff a small piece of paper into the water fountain spigot and a laser beam of water shoots out and hits people in the face when they bend down for a drink.
+Not that I would know anything about that--wink, wink).
 But if all brownies are magical, the most magical brownies are rainbow unicorn brownies, with glitter.
-If you eat one after losing a tooth, your tooth will grow back in 24 hours.
+If you eat one after losing a tooth your tooth will grow back in 24 hours.
 They fix broken bones.
 They finish your homework for you.
 They are as magical as they are delicious.

-Preheat the oven to 350 degrees F. Spray a 9-by-9-inch cake pan with nonstick cooking spray.
-Line it with parchment, spray it again and set aside.
+Preheat the oven to 350 degrees F. Spray a 9-inch square cake pan with nonstick cooking spray, line it with parchment, then spray it again and set aside.

-In a large microwave-safe bowl, melt the butter and chopped white chocolate over a double boiler or in the microwave in 15-second increments (stirring with a rubber spatula between every increment).
+In a large microwave-safe bowl, melt the butter and white chocolate over a double boiler, or in the microwave in 15-second increments (stirring with a rubber spatula between every increment).

-Stir in the sugar, vanilla extract and salt until well combined.
+Stir in the sugar, salt and vanilla until well combined.
 Beat the eggs in a small bowl and add about 1/2 cup of the sugar mixture to temper.
 Add the egg mixture into the sugar mixture and stir well.
 Gradually add the flour to the batter, stirring until completely combined.

 Separate the batter into 3, 4 or 5 bowls, depending on how many colors you want to make.
-Stir a few drops of food color into each bowl until the batter is the color you want.
+Stir a few drops of color into each bowl until you have the colors you want.

 Using a rubber spatula, transfer each batter color to its own piping bag.
-Cut the tip off of each bag and then pipe the colors into the prepared baking pan.
-You can pipe in straight lines, squiggles, whatever you want; just remember that you are going to cut the brownies, so make sure every brownie gets all the colors!
+Cut the tip off of each bag and then pipe the colors into the baking pan.
+You can pipe in straight lines, squiggles, whatever you want, just remember that you are going to cut the brownies up so make sure that every brownie gets all the colors!

-In a large microwave-safe bowl, melt the chocolate chips over a double boiler or in the microwave in 15-second increments (stirring with a rubber spatula between every increment).
-Drizzle the melted chocolate over the brownies, then top with the edible glitter.
+Meanwhile, in a large microwave-safe bowl, melt the chocolate chips over a double boiler, or in the microwave in 15-second increments (stirring with a rubber spatula between every increment).

-Allow to set at least 10 minutes until the chocolate hardens and the magic works.
+Allow the bars to set at least 10 minutes until the chocolate hardens and the magic works.

 Never leave a child unattended in the kitchen.
 Limit the child to tasks that are safe and age-appropriate.